coffee2code/trashed-by/readme.txt

 Permanently deleted posts (whether done so directly by a user or automatically by WordPress for posts that have been trashed for a period of time) are completely deleted.
 This plugin does not track who deleted those posts.

+= How do I see (or hide) the "Trash By" and/or "Trashed On" columns in an admin listing of posts? =

+In the upper-right of the page is a "Screen Options" link that reveals a panel of options.
+In the "Columns" section, check (to show) or uncheck (to hide) the "Trashed By" and/or "Trashed On" options.

 = Does this plugin include unit tests? =

 Yes.